NicoZweifel/BevyHop/README.md

 ### Early Release Notes

 Some things aren't final i.e.
- - Level 3 Ending is a bit difficult.
- - Some Materials exports are messed up and need to be fixed in blender, especially end of lvl 3.
  - HUD/UI
  - maybe jump/walk sounds depending on how it turns out.
  - the `Run` time is basically the sum of the best segments.
 Failed attempts don't count.
 Could be improved/differentiated in the future.